bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Chat Images](https://github.com/bmarian/chat-images) - Copy and Paste, Drag and Drop images into chat. - Retired 2020 Sep 06 - See issue linked below
   - This Module inserts images as base64 encoded data which can grow the chat log to the point it can start to impact gameplay (https://github.com/bmarian/chat-images/issues/7).
 This could cause large base64 encoded images to be inserted (e.g. 24mb) every time a chat message is posted.
 Whereas normal images will be resized, compressed, and cached by the browser. - Flagged by an Anonymous user on The Forge Discord
 - [Compendium Browser](https://foundryvtt.com/packages/compendium-browser/) - Easily browse and filter spells as well as NPCs loaded from the compendium. - Review 2020 Sep 06 - Seems incredibly useful but there is currently an issue with Shared compendiums that can crash a game (https://github.com/syl3r86/compendium-browser/issues/13).
 Will revisit once it's had time to stew some more.
-- [Cozy Player](https://foundryvtt.com/packages/cozy-player/) - Token toolstips and Quality of Life enhancements - Suggested by azath0ught on the FoundryVTT Subreddit - Review 2020 Sep 06 - Tons of usefull enhancements but a bit overkill.
-Some of the tooltip options that it can show seem unique to this module and I haven't seeen them elsewhere.
+- [Cozy Player](https://foundryvtt.com/packages/cozy-player/) - Token tools tips and Quality of Life enhancements - Suggested by azath0ught on the FoundryVTT Subreddit - Review 2020 Sep 06 - Tons of useful enhancements but a bit overkill.
+Some of the tooltip options that it can show seem unique to this module and I haven't seen them elsewhere.
 There is an open issue to split the module so it's more granular, hopefully that happens.
+- [Darker Vision for 5e](https://foundryvtt.com/packages/darker-vision-for-5e/) - Adjust's Foundry's handling of Darker Vision to match D&D 5e's rules as written. - Suggested by LorduFreeman on The Foundry Discord - Retired 2020 Oct 22 - Doesn't currently work with 0.7.x and hopefully the lighting changes can be adopted by the 5e system and make the need for this irrelevant.
 - [Drag Upload](https://foundryvtt.com/packages/dragupload/) - Suggested by azath0ught on the FoundryVTT Subreddit - Review 2020 Sep 06 - In concept I like it, but has the potential for too many mistakes.
 - [Group Initiative](https://foundryvtt.com/packages/group-initiative/) - Suggested by LorduFreeman on The Foundry Discord - Review 2020 Sep 06 - Great idea but seems to be broken (https://github.com/tonifisler/foundry-group-initiative/issues/4).
 - [Group Roll](https://github.com/trdischat/grouproll) - Facilitates D&D 5e and Pathfinder 2e Group Roll Checks and Saves. - Retired 2020 Sep 12 - Had no problems with this but decided having everyone roll individually was more fun.